Poland–Taiwan relations: Modern relations

+Taiwanese students were the 16th largest group of foreign students in Poland in 2021, and the 17th largest in 2022, at the same time being the second largest group from East Asia.
+In the 2020–2021 academic year, the largest number of Taiwanese students attended medical universities of Lublin, Poznań, Łódź, Wrocław and Warsaw.

-In 2025 Poland became Taiwan's biggest international market for drones and drone components as Poland looked to move away from Chinese drones and components as a result of the Russo-Ukrainian War.
+In 2025, Poland became Taiwan's biggest international market for drones and drone components as Poland looked to move away from Chinese drones and components as a result of the Russo-Ukrainian War.

-In 2025 Taiwanese air force general Hsieh Jih-sheng spoke at the Warsaw Security Forum.
+In 2025, Taiwanese air force general Hsieh Jih-sheng spoke at the Warsaw Security Forum.